INCATools/semantic-sql/README.md

 - The input MUST be in RDF/XML serialization and have the suffix `.owl`:
 - use robot to convert if format is different

+We are planning to simplify this process in future.

 ### 1. Build a SQLite database directly

+This requires some basic technical knowledge about how to install things on your machine and how to put things in your PATH.
+It does not require Docker.

 Requirements:

 - [rdftab.rs](https://github.com/ontodev/rdftab.rs)
 - [relation-graph](https://github.com/balhoff/relation-graph)

-After installing these and putting both in your path:
+After installing these and putting both `relation-graph` and `rdftab.rs` in your path:

 ```bash
 semsql make foo.db